2023 Pre-Draft Showcase Rules

 Pre-Draft Jr. A Division with Elite Brackets and Pre-Draft College Open.
 Just as we do in the Senior Chowder Cup.

-These will be the Exceptions to the NCAA Rules for all of our Tournaments:
+All games will be played by NCAA Rules with a few exceptions for all of our Tournaments:

 All Teams are allowed one (1) time out.
 No timeouts in Overtime.